What is there to do for a photographer on Maui?

 Why are they so good for photographers?
 During whale season, there’s nothing better than shooting from the surface.
 With a pole and GoPro, you can get underwater shots too.
 We especially like rafting tours because they’re very small groups, so you won’t have anyone in your way when shooting.

 Maui is jam-packed with outdoor, daytime activities, but finding something fun to do in the evening can be a little more difficult.
 Island Art Party is a fun, creative, group painting experience.
 They provide all the supplies you’ll need and direction to get you going so you can enjoy drinks and company and paint your masterpiece!

 Why is it so good for photographers?
 As a photographer, you’re already an artist.
 Sometimes it’s good for you to bend into a different medium.
 It gives us perspective… and it’s really fun!

-Located off the shores of South Maui, Turtle Town is one of the best places to snorkel with Hawaiian Green Sea Turtles on Maui.
-Malolo offers snorkeling tours, including all equipment, to this area daily from Maalaea Harbor.
+Though Turtle Town refers to a few different spots along the south and west coast of Maui, West Maui’s Turtle Town is one of the best places to snorkel with Hawaiian Green Sea Turtles.
+Quicksilver offers snorkeling tours, including all equipment, to this area daily from Lahaina Harbor.

 Why is it so good for photographers?
 This is a tricky one.
 You can’t legally swim too close to a turtle.
 That being said, if the turtle comes to you, they’re fair game for photography.
 When we see a turtle, we guess the direction they may be going, set up way ahead of it, and wait.
 Sometimes you get lucky and your honu will be curious enough to check out your equipment.